taherbohari/helmcharts/README.md

 ## Defaults
 - k8s namespace used : default
+- k8s service type : NodePort.
+For production grade cluster we can use either LoadBalancer or can create Ingress to access application from outside.

 **NOTE :** I have deployed this setup on AWS instance and running minikube with --vm-driver as None